Jockey

 A jockey is someone who rides horses in horse racing or steeplechase racing, primarily as a profession.
 The word also applies to camel riders in camel racing.
 The word "jockey" originated from England and was used to describe the individual who rode horses in racing.
 They must be light, typically around a weight of 100–120 lb.
 (45–55 kg), and physically fit.
 They are typically self-employed, and are paid a small fee from the horse trainer, whose colors they wear while competing in a race.
 They also receive a percentage of the horse's winnings.
 The job has a very high risk of debilitating or life-threatening injuries, not only from racing accidents but also, because of strict weight restrictions, from eating disorders.

 Originally, in most countries, the jockeys were all male.
-Over time, female jockeys have been allowed to ride; thus, now there are many successful and well-known female jockeys.
-The participation of African American jockeys has also had a complex history.
+Over time, female jockeys have been allowed to ride; there are now many successful and well-known female jockeys.